 The general always had a special way with words—a real battlefield poet.
 Randolph nodded.

 “Find Colonel Wayne.
 Tell him the Shackamaxon can’t jump until the gate station crosses over the horizon.”
 He smacked Randolph’s helmet.
 “Move, son!”

-Randolph sprinted out of Battalion HQ to the hanger and straddled a flycycle, jetting out into the bright light of midnight warfare before he even activated the windshield array.
+Randolph sprinted out of Battalion HQ to the hangar and straddled a flycycle, jetting out into the bright light of midnight warfare before he even activated the windshield array.
 The planet was already decimated, but symbolically it still mattered as a point of principle.
 The scorched black rock beneath the cycle had a natural shine that reflected every beam and kinetic burst in the tattered sky.
 There was so much smoke and burning ozone that he couldn’t even see what was being shot at anymore.
 Tonight was a pivotal moment in history, he thought; one that would not be celebrated.